 : limit per authenticated user (useful for outbound limits)The burst

-indicates the rate at which messages are processed in messages per second.
-Both values are expressed as floating point numbers.
+indicates the frequency of token replenishment, measured in messages per second.
+Both values are expressed as floating-point numbers.

-specifies a bucket with a capacity of 2 messages and a leak rate of 2 messages per 5-minute period.
+This line defines a bucket capable of a 2-message burst and a steady rate of 2 messages within each 5-minute interval.

 Valid suffixes for periods are: